Sindhu sails into Singapore final | Sports-Games

 The Japanese had no answer to Sindhu's attacking forehand returns and deft backhand flicks which opened up a decisive 19-6 lead for her.

-Sindhu sent one long but next unleashed a whipping smash from the baseline which her opponent could only sent to the net.
+Sindhu sent one long but next unleashed a whipping smash from the baseline which her opponent could only send to the net.
 When Kawakami's return finally went out again, Sindhu pumped her fist to announce her entry into the finals.
-The two-time Commonwealth Games medallist, will lead the Indian charge at the quadrennial event in Birmingham starting July 28.
+The two-time Commonwealth Games medallist will lead the Indian charge at the quadrennial event in Birmingham starting July 28.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)